croft-development/Athena-ptb/README.md

 6.)
 Extract all items into the INSTALLERS folder (Again, use winRAR for .rar files - if you decide to use the .rar files)

 7.)
+Take the folder (lowercase i - images) out of the upper case I - Images folder and into the INSTALLERS folder.

+8.)
+Take all of the files out of the Files folder into the INSTALLERS folder.

+9.)
 Go into the Run files folder.

-8.)
+10.)
+Go into the RUN folder.

+11.)
 Run the file that your operating system is.
 E.g. WINDOWS.bat is for windows users.